hyperbloom/hyperbloom-protocol/spec.md

 described below.
 Expiration date of the resulting link MUST be equal to the minimal of all in remote Signature Chain.

-Upon receipt of this message peer SHOULD construct shorter chain and use it in subsequent communication with other peers.
+Upon receipt of this message peer SHOULD verify the `link`, construct shorter chain using this `link` and use it in subsequent communication with other peers.

 ## Signature Chain